 On your monthly giving page, consider using social proof.
 Social proof is a powerful psychological and social phenomenon where people assume the actions of others in an attempt to reflect correct behavior in a given situation.
 In essence, this means people do what they see others do.

-To leverage on this phenomenon, include testimonials and photos of current monthly donors, their names, or say something like “you’ll be the xxx member of our program”.
+To leverage this phenomenon, include testimonials and photos of current monthly donors, their names, or say something like “you’ll be the xxx member of our program”.

 Testimonials are also persuasive forms of social proof because they embody an element of storytelling, and stories build trust and credibility.